ChristopherBrown200/CSC-428-Blinds/README.md

 This library was used to connect to a LAN and set the ESP up as a web server

 ## [Code](https://github.com/ChristopherBrown200/CSC-428-Blinds)
-The code for this project can be found in it's github repository.
+The code for this project can be found in its GitHub repository.

 ## Wiring Diagram
 ![](https://github.com/ChristopherBrown200/CSC-428-Blinds/blob/main/Pictures/Wiring.jpg)

 ## 3D Prints
-The `.stl` files used for this project can be found [here](https://github.com/ChristopherBrown200/CSC-428-Blinds/tree/main/3D%20Models), with thanks to [Tenthrow](https://www.printables.com/@Tenthrow_13787) on Printibles for his knob design.
+The `.stl` files used for this project can be found [here](https://github.com/ChristopherBrown200/CSC-428-Blinds/tree/main/3D%20Models), with thanks to [Tenthrow](https://www.printables.com/@Tenthrow_13787) on Printables for his knob design.